Hirst Vista Award

 The nomination process is simple and free.
 Submit the name of your nominee along with a specific example of how the nominee has demonstrated expertise in the practice of public relations (a paragraph or two).
 The nominee’s contact information must also be included.
 The selection committee will then follow up with a questionnaire to the nominee.
 The questionnaire will include questions about the nominee’s experience and contributions to the chapter.

-Please send question or submit completed nominations to NMPRSA President Nancy Salem.
+Please send question or submit completed nominations to NMPRSA President Brenna Moore.
 The nomination process is simple and free.